Prepaid funeral plans

 What are prepaid funeral plans and should you buy one?

 A prepaid funeral plan lets you pay for your own funeral in advance, potentially saving your family stress and expense when you die.
-But while things like a coffin and burial or cremation fees are usually covered, prepaid plans don't cover all funeral costs, so you'll need to check what's included before you stump up the cash.
-This guide helps you compare what's on offer and decide whether you should get one.
+But while things like a coffin and burial or cremation fees are usually covered, prepaid plans often DON'T cover all funeral costs, so always check what's included.
+This guide helps you decide if you should get one.

 With thanks to Simon Cox of Funeral Solution Expert for his contribution to this guide.